yonatanam/grclient/README.md

 -MainWindowGUI

-Models - "Abstract" classes - all inherit from AbstractModel - used for sending objects to and from the server -AbstractModel - to send Objects to server we need Serializable -ClientModel - host and port config
+Models - "Abstract" classes - all inherit from AbstractModel - used for sending objects to and from the server
+* AbstractModel - to send Objects to server we need Serializable
+* ClientModel - host and port config
--LoginModel - username and password config
+* LoginModel - username and password config
--User - User class
+* User - User class

 =====================================